On this page

 Benefits for Your Practice

-• Reduced workload from unscheduled care due to poorly controlled asthma
+- Reduce workload from unscheduled care related to poorly controlled asthma

-• Upskilling of whole team so that all clinicians able to provide basic asthma care
+- Upskill whole team to be able to provide evidence-based asthma care

 Benefits for The Planet